apache/mynewt-site/docs/newtmgr/install_linux.md

 ### Setting Up Your Computer to Get Packages from runtimeco

 The newtmgr Debian packages are stored in a private repository on **https://github/runtimeco/debian-mynewt**.
+You must set up the following on your computer to retreive packages from the repository:

-**Note**: You will only need to perform these steps once on your computer.
-You can skip this step if you already set up your computer to access the runtimeco debian repository when you installed the newt tool.
+**Note**: You only need to perform this setup once on your computer and you may have already done so when you installed the newt tool.

-The following steps must be performed on your computer:

-1. Add the `apt-transport-https` package to use HTTPS to retrieve packages.
+1. Install the `apt-transport-https` package to use HTTPS to retrieve packages.
 2. Download the public key for the runtimeco debian repository and import the key into the apt keychain.
 3. Add the repository for the binary and source packages to the apt source list.

 <br>
-Add the apt-transport-https package:
+Install the apt-transport-https package:
 ```no-highlight
 $sudo apt-get update
 $sudo apt-get install apt-transport-https